As we are going through our third time with an infant, I’m reminded that there is a lot of baby gear you don’t need.

 Babies really don’t need as much stuff as the baby industry tries to sell you.
-In fact, you can get buy with some diapers, onesies, sleepers and blankets, especially in those early days if you are going the simplest route or on a budget.
-That said, most new Moms have been given lots of things and are tempted to buy by more than we need.
+In fact, you can get by with some diapers, onesies, sleepers and blankets, especially in those early days if you are going the simplest route or on a tight budget.
+I know most new Moms have been given lots of things and we are tempted to buy more than we need.

 This post contains affiliate links.
 You can read more in my disclosure policy.

 I know for a fact that things are much simpler with our second and third babies.
 Granted, we already had the big things (a crib, a basic but practical pack n play, and a carseat we love) that we can reuse from the first baby.

 Every Mom has to make decisions of what is right for her and her baby.
 I know friends who absolutely loved their Rock n Play.
 For us?
 We bought a $3 bouncy seat at a kids resale that has served us just as well.

 However, I know it can be overwhelming as a soon-to-be Mom to navigate through all the baby advice, so here is my list of baby gear that you really don’t need.
 I’d love to hear your additions in the comments below – from new and experienced moms alike!